There are additional elements you can add to publish a better ebook.

-While it is easy to learn how to publish an ebook for Kindle, there are some enhancements that you may not have considered at the time you originally published your book to make it a better ebook.
+But there are some enhancements that you may not have considered at the time you originally published your book.

-Self-publishing has the wonderful benefit of being able to continually improve your product, as you learn more about how to make your ebook stand out from the crowd.
+Self-publishing has the wonderful benefit of being able to continually improve your product.
+As you learn more you can add elements to make your ebook stand out from the crowd.

-In a previous post, I wrote about changing a cover or even the book title and editing or re-writing to improve your sales potential.
-However, there are other improvements that can be made to an ebook that can give added value to potential readers.
+However, there are other improvements that you can make to your ebook that can give added value to potential readers.

 Maps, graphs, portraits or possibly landscape scenery of the story’s setting are some ideas.
-What about an image of yourself?
+What about your author image?
 When you add an image, there are a few simple guidelines to follow.

 First, check your image size in any image editor.
-Large images need to be reduced in size to suit an ebook and also reduced to a low resolution, preferably 96 dpi.
+Large images need to be reduced in size to suit a digital book and also changed to a low resolution, preferably 96 dpi or less.

 Images must not be floating.
 They have to be anchored to your text.